chaimabahi/chaimabahi/README.md

 -------------

 * ✉️  You can contact me at [shaymabahi330@gmail.com](mailto:shaymabahi330@gmail.com)
-* 🧠  I'm learning React.Js , Node.Js
+* 🧠  I'm learning Machine Learning
 * 🤝  I'm open to collaborating on any project

 <a href="https://www.github.com/chaimabahi" target="_blank" rel="noreferrer"><img